-Brian Collins is an Assistant Professor within the department of Curriculum and Teaching and works to support bilingual education and English language learners.
+Brian Collins is an Assistant Professor within the Department of Curriculum and Teaching and works to support bilingual education and emergent bilinguals.
 He holds a Ph.D. from New York University, an M.A. from Middlebury College, and a B.A. from New England College.

 Courses Currently Teaching at Hunter:

 ➢ Language Assessment for English Language Learners (BILED 717)